klausbreyer/v01.io/content/_index.md

 ## Proven Impact and Expertise

-I turn visionary business goals into concrete results, with focused expertise at the _intersection of product and tech organization_.
+I turn visionary business goals into concrete results, with focused expertise at the intersection of product and tech organization.
 It's not merely about coding; it's about crafting standout products that make a mark and drive business forward.

-1. Startup strategy & _product-market fit_ – turning ideas into impactful ventures.
+1. Startup strategy & product-market fit – turning ideas into impactful ventures.
-1. Selling the _tech vision_ – whether it's to investors or stakeholders.
+1. Selling the tech vision – whether it's to investors or stakeholders.
-1. _Prototyping & Crafting_ the first version of a product from scratch, if need be.
+1. Prototyping & Crafting the first version of a product from scratch, if need be.
-1. Assembling and Nurturing _a Killer Team_ – Remote or in Berlin, transitioning from chaotic ad-hoc development to structured _product delivery cadence_.
+1. Assembling and Nurturing a Killer Team – Remote or in Berlin, transitioning from chaotic ad-hoc development to structured product delivery cadence.
-1. Bringing _product & engineering processes_ up to speed - fostering _asynchronous collaboration_.
+1. Bringing product & engineering processes up to speed - fostering asynchronous collaboration.

 ## Shape Up

-I'm all in on [Shape Up]({{< relref "/tags/shapeup/" >}}) - Agile's got a new face, and it's thrilling: _Fixed time, variable scope_.
+I'm all in on [Shape Up]({{< relref "/tags/shapeup/" >}}) - Agile's got a new face, and it's thrilling: Fixed time, variable scope.
 The only way to deliver quality - on time.

 It is all about the people: Developers, designers, product managers – all on the same page, sculpting ideas into reality.